- Save EXTRA £100 on summer 2021 holidays in TUI sale

 The weather guide for Tenerife shows long term weather averages processed from data supplied by CRU (University of East Anglia) & today's weather forecast provided by MeteoBlue.
 Find out more about our data sources.

 The hottest time of year in Playa de las Americas, Tenerife is normally August.
 Expect maximum daytime temperatures to reach 79°F with moderate heat and humidity.

-In terms of rainfall, December usually gets the most rainfall in Playa de las Americas, Tenerife with 3.0 inches on average.
-In December there are normally 6 days with some rain.
+In terms of rainfall, December is usually the wettest month in Playa de las Americas, Tenerife with 3.0 inches on average.
+There are normally 6 days in December with some rain.

 When is it sunniest in Tenerife?

 The sunniest time of year in Playa de las Americas, Tenerife is normally July with bright sunshine on average for 71% of daylight hours; that's 10 hours of sunshine per day.

 The sea is usually at its warmest in Playa de las Americas, Tenerife in September when the water temperature reaches 75°F.